 - What is both something I'm passionate about and have enough expertise on that I can answer the FAQs?

-These answers to these questions are often defined by that very first question of what is your why.
+Answers to these questions are often defined by that very first question of what is your why.
 When you sit back and think about your blog in those moments where you’re creating content or looking for inspiration in the world around you, what keeps the fire going inside of you?

 The more you really focus on your why…what you would make for yourself if no one was watching and what brings you the most joy, the more your niche will feel like an opportunity to really push yourself and your creativity in a more specific direction.